Random House, $27

 “Under Occupation” is not Mr. Furst’s best novel.
 It has a lot of moving parts, taking a formulaic approach to the many — perhaps too many — stories it tells, the result being an episodic narrative with a dizzying number of characters and incidents that are sometimes only tenuously connected.

 Still, it has the strengths for which Mr. Furst is well known: He is an expert on his chosen period, and so perhaps we should take him at his word that the Germans really were bumbling and careless.
 He has the good sense not to set “Under Occupation” in a city he’s never seen.
 Having himself lived in Paris, he is able to bring the neighborhoods, the buildings, the restaurants and parks and boulevards of that great city in its time of crisis to life with vividness and skill that make “Under Occupation” well worth reading.

 Richard Horwich, who taught English at Brooklyn College and New York University, writes about literature, theater, food, and golf.
 He lives in East Hampton.

 Alan Furst lives in Sag Harbor.
-He will read from “Under Occupation,” which comes out on Tuesday, at Canio’s Books in Sag Harbor on Friday, Nov.
+He will read from “Under Occupation” at Canio’s Books in Sag Harbor on Friday, Nov.
 29, at 5 p.m.